-All health plans offered through the marketplace must meet the requirements of “qualified health plans.”
+All health plans offered through the Marketplace must meet the requirements of “qualified health plans.”
 This means they will cover essential health benefits, limit the amount of cost-sharing (such as deductibles and co-pays) for covered benefits and satisfy all other consumer protections required under the Affordable Care Act.

 Health plans may vary somewhat in the benefits they cover.
 Health plans also will vary based on the level of cost-sharing required.
 Plans will be labeled bronze, silver, gold, and platinum to indicate the overall amount of cost-sharing they require.
 Bronze plans will have the highest deductibles and other cost-sharing, while platinum plans will have the lowest.
-Health plans will also vary based on the networks of hospitals and other health care providers they offer.
-Some plans will require you to get all non-emergency care in-network, while others will provide some coverage when you receive out-of-network care.
+Individuals who qualify for cost-sharing reduction subsidies can have deductibles and other cost-sharing reduced if they enroll in a silver-level plan.